-Someone that both shows acceptance but also actively stands up to judgment is as safe as it gets when we choose who to share vulnerabilities with.
+Someone who both shows acceptance and actively stands up to judgment is as safe as it gets when we choose who to share vulnerabilities with.

-If you can categorize your vulnerabilities from 1 – 10, 1 being only a little vulnerable and 10 being you would feel devastated if it got shamed or rejected.
+If you can categorize your vulnerabilities from 1 – 10, 1 being only a little vulnerable and ten being, you would feel devastated if it got shamed or rejected.

 Then start by sharing level 1 vulnerabilities, and as you get the acceptance, you can move up to level 2 and so on.